reinecke/IOU/README.md

 Another place where chaining happens is if the handler's *result* is an IOU, when this happens, the IOU you were given when you registered the handler is chained to the resultant IOU.
+This is to day, the IOU that was returned by the handler will also fulfill the IOU you got when you registered the handler.
 This facilitates the `then()` behavior of other promise systems.

 Here is a theorretical example:
 ```python